 Das Boot is without a doubt, the most realistic and immersive submarine movie yet made.
-Up untill this film, the Submarine movie genre was pretty comfortable, descended into well worn cliche.
-This movie which was made as TV mini series in Germany, showed us what life in a Submarine during WW2 was really like, with the mouldy food, foul air, bad weather and sickly pallour of the crew shown in convincing detail and told from the German point of view.
+Up until this film, the Submarine movie genre was pretty comfortable, descended into well worn cliche.
+This movie which was made as TV mini series in Germany, showed us what life in a Submarine during WW2 was really like, with the moldy food, foul air, bad weather and sickly pallor of the crew shown in convincing detail and told from the German point of view.

 Two underwater cameras mounted on the big model.

 This model was also photographed by Richard Edland (for ILM) for a shot in Raiders of the Lost Ark.